everMitta/everMitta/README.md

 ## 🚀 About Me

 I am a software engineer passionate about creating innovative solutions and building scalable applications.
-With expertise in full-stack development, cloud computing, microservices architecture, and containerized environments, I specialize in delivering efficient software for businesses in Peru and Toronto.
+With expertise in full-stack development, cloud computing, microservices architecture, and containerized environments, I specialize in delivering efficient software for businesses in Peru and Canada.

 ### 🔧 Technologies & Tools:
 - **Backend**: Go, Python, PHP, Java, C/C++